 The XII Club El Nogal Golf Tournament, in which close to 10,000 people participated.

-Working for Grupo Éxito is one of the best things that has happened in my life.
+119 best things that has happened in my life.
 I am proud of and grateful to this company that has supported me and allowed me to get my family ahead.
+55 healthy life

+Working for Grupo Éxito is one of the best things that has happened in my literations and the set the set things that has happened in my literations and the set the s